He (letter): Variants

 In Nastaʿlīq the letter has a variant, gol he, with its own particular shapes.
-As Urdu and other languages of Pakistan are usually written in Nastaʿlīq, they normally employ this variant, which is given an independent code point (U+06C1) for compatibility:
+As Urdu and other languages of Pakistan (as well as a few in India, like Kashmiri and Shina as well) are usually written in Nastaʿlīq, they normally employ this variant, which is given an independent code point (U+06C1) for compatibility:

-For aspiration and breathy voice Urdu and other languages of Pakistan use the medial (in Nastaliq script) or initial (in Naskh script) form of hāʾ, called in Urdu do cashmī he ('two-eyed he'):
+For aspiration and breathy voice Urdu and other languages of India (Kashmiri, etc.) Pakistan (Shahmukhi for Punjabi and Saraiki, etc.) use the medial (in Nastaliq script) or initial (in Naskh script) form of hāʾ, called in Urdu do cashmī he ('two-eyed he'):

 Several Turkic languages of Central Asia like Uyghur as well as Kurdish also use this letter for fricative //.